Unmasking the Money-hungry Leeches: The Counterfeit Market

 The top 10 counterfeited products

 Just like any profitable illegal industry, it spreads like wildfire.
-According to the Organisation for Economic Co-operation and Development (2019), the top 10 products that are counterfeited in 2016 are:
+According to the Organization for Economic Co-operation and Development (2019), the top 10 products that are counterfeited in 2016 are:

 What’s on the news?